The Student Nurses: Shooting

+Filming began in April 1970.
 Barbara Leigh says her most memorable scene was when her character was nude on the beach, taking orange juice laced with acid from her lover (Richard Rust).
 When the scene was shot, Rust gave her orange juice laced with real acid.
 "I was very stoned on camera", she wrote.

+Rothman said in 1977 that "The only thing I consider dated about the abortion sequence is the fact that the law has changed.
+Priscilla’s attitude would be no different if I made the film today.”

+Rothman added "we tried to get the music to reflect the nature of the scene.
+We wanted it to be in the most popular style of the time, because we thought this would make it a more timely picture, and we wanted to be dramatically appropriate."

 Release

 Critical

 The Los Angeles Times said the film "seems little more than a belated pilot film for The Interns with overheated loins and under-thunk narrative" but which is "never quite as bad as it threatens to be.
 A taste prevails, holds it in check and manages to make individual characters and relationships intermittently believable."

 Daily Variety wrote that the movie "is a good contemporary dual-bill item about the varying romantic experiences of four novice nurses.
 The acting level is fair at best, which drags down what otherwise is a well-crafted film...
 Stephanie Rothman's physical direction is excellent... an exploitation item to be sure, but beyond those angles, general audiences will find a surprising depth.

 In later years, Pam Cook wrote that "viewed today, Student Nurses is a remarkable achievement.
 It is striking not only for its high production values, but also for its sophisticated discourse on 1970s politics – neither of which would necessarily be expected from an exploitation film.
 Also unexpected are the drug-induced fantasy sequences, which are more in line with the European art cinema than the rough and ready codes of exploitation.
 Rothman's inclusion of a relatively graphic abortion sequence, cut against scenes of one of the nurses having casual sex, still has a powerful impact."

+Filmink called it "an absolutely terrific piece of feminist exploitation" with "everything Corman requested and more: nudity, character conflict, attractive performers, socially progressive attitudes, left-wing viewpoint, a bit of action and lots of sex.
+The four leads are all different character types, but all are in charge of their own destinies and support each other; they know the importance of friendship, a good root [sex] and a job with a career, make their own decisions, fight their own battles, and argue their own positions."
+The magazine added the abortion plot was "an outstanding sequence that still hasn’t received its due critically."